maread99/beanahead/README.md

 An active beancount community offers a considerable number of add-on packages, many of which are well-rated and maintained.
 Below I've noted those I know of with functionality that includes some of what beanahead offers.
 Which package you're likely to find most useful will come down to your specific circumstances and requirements - horses for courses.
 * [beancount-import](https://github.com/jbms/beancount-import) - an importer interface.
 Functionality provides for adding expected transactions directly to the main ledger and later merging these with imported transactions via a web-based UI.
 It requires implementing the importer interface and doesn't directly provide for regular expected transactions.
 But, if that import interface works for you then you'll probably want to be using beancount-import.
 (If you need the regular trasactions functionality provided by beanahead, just use beanahead to generate the transactions, copy them over to your ledger and let beancount-import handle the subsequent reconcilation.)

-If you would recommend any other alternative package please raise a PR to add it here.
+If you can recommend any other alternative package please raise a PR to add it here.

 More broadly, [awesome-beancount][awesome] is a great refrence for all things beancount.
 FWIW, these are my most-awesome of [awesome-beancount][awesome]:
-* [Siddharnt Goel's blog post](https://sgoel.dev/posts/how-you-can-track-your-personal-finances-using-python/) uses beancount examples to explain Plain Text Accounting and double-entry accounting.
+* [Siddharnt Goel's blog post](https://sgoel.dev/posts/how-you-can-track-your-personal-finances-using-python/) uses `beancount` examples to explain Plain Text Accounting and double-entry accounting.
 A great introduction to these concepts.
 * [reds-rants](https://reds-rants.netlify.app/personal-finance/the-five-minute-ledger-update/) offers a comprehensive set of blogs on everything importing.
 It's tremendous.
 * [smart_importer](https://github.com/beancount/smart_importer) import hooks that include auto-completion of postings based on machine-learning trained on past entries.
 * [beancount-import](https://github.com/jbms/beancount-import) importer interface.
 If it works for you to be locked into an importer interface, this is a great one to be locked into.